Tips for Training Employees in a Fast-Changing Regulatory Environment

 2. Hire a regulatory consultant

-Hiring a consultant is another way to improve regulatory compliance training.
+Hiring a consultant is another way to improve employee regulatory compliance training.
 Regulatory experts have specialized knowledge of various global and domestic regulatory requirements.
 They can help you make sense of complex HCS requirements, provide guidelines for employee training, and manage compliance strategy and risk.
+Consultants also help ensure that your compliance training materials remain accurate and up to date, reducing the burden on internal teams.
 And you won’t have to take personnel off the floor to conduct a training seminar every time you hire someone new.

 3. Consider online training courses